-Mandatum Life Insurance Company Limited (hereinafter also referred to as "Mandatum Life") is a solvent and respected Finnish financial services provider.
-It is part of the Mandatum Group.
-Mandatum Life operates in Finland and provides savings and pension insurance, as well as insurance to cover mortality, morbidity and disability risks.
+Mandatum Life Insurance Company Limited (hereinafter also referred to as "Mandatum Life") is a solvent and respected Finnish financial services provider and part of the Mandatum Group.
+Mandatum Life operates in Finland and provides savings and pension insurance, capital redemption contracts as well as insurance to cover mortality, morbidity and disability risks.
 Mandatum Life is Finland's leading pension insurer in the corporate business segment, which is a cornerstone of Mandatum Life's customer strategy.

 Mandatum Life reports its result as part of Mandatum Group's IFRS financial statements.
-In 2023, Mandatum Group's IFRScompliant result before taxes amounted to EUR 210 million (202).
+In 2024, Mandatum Group's IFRS-compliant result before taxes amounted to EUR 203 million (210).

-Mandatum Life prepares its own financial statements in accordance with the Finnish Accounting Standards (FAS), and the result before taxes for 2023 according to them was EUR 282 million (217).
-Mandatum Life's expense result in 2023 was EUR 15 million (19).
-The risk result was EUR 28 million (32).
-Premiums written on the Company's own account increased to EUR 1,674 million (1,390).
-Premiums written on unit-linked insurance grew to EUR 1,553 million (1,294).
+Mandatum Life prepares its own financial statements in accordance with Finnish Accounting Standards (FAS), and the result before taxes for 2024 was EUR 192 million (282).
+Mandatum Life's expense result in 2024 was EUR 26 million (15).
+The risk result was EUR 29 million (28).
+Premiums written on the Company's own account decreased to EUR 1,654 million (1,674).
+Premiums written on unit-linked insurance decreased to EUR 1,547 million (1,553).

-Taking into account the transitional measure applied to technical provisions, Mandatum Life's own funds according to the Insurance Companies Act amounted to EUR 1,992 million (2,343) on 31 December 2023.
-The Company's solvency capital requirement (SCR) according to the Insurance Companies Act was EUR 798 million (943) and the minimum capital requirement (MCR) was EUR 199 million (236).
+Taking into account the transitional measure applied to technical provisions, Mandatum Life's own funds according to the Insurance Companies Act amounted to EUR 1,845 million (1,992) as at 31 December 2024.
+The Company's solvency capital requirement (SCR) according to the Insurance Companies Act was EUR 802 million (798) and the minimum capital requirement (MCR) was EUR 201 million (199).
 Mandatum Life meets the solvency requirements imposed on it by legislation.